 The medieval town center, the architecture where Nordic and Mediterranean accents melt, is that of Bolzano.
 This large town is the capital of the Alto Adige and is well worth the visit for its historic interest as well as its lovely shops.
-With its old stone arcades, you'll discover the fruit and vegetable market and Piazza Walter where every year the Christmas market takes place.
+With its old stone arcades, you'll discover the fruit and vegetable market and Piazza Walther where every year the Christmas market takes place.

 The Old Town is also famous for its Civic Museum housing the 5,000 year old mummy, Otzi (the iceman) exhibition.
 The 5,000-year-old Ice Man, a partially decayed body found frozen in 1991, now rests in the South Tyrol Museum of Archaeology, the medieval profane frescoes of Castle Roncolo/Schloss Runkelstein and the Renaissance frescoes of Castle Mareccio/Schloss Maretsch.